Yellowstone bison herd

-The Yellowstone bison herd roams the Greater Yellowstone Ecosystem.
-The bison herd is probably the oldest and largest public bison herd in the United States, estimated in 2020 to comprise 4,800 bison.
-The bison are American bison of the Plains bison subspecies.
-Yellowstone National Park may be the only location in the United States where free-ranging bison were never extirpated, since they continued to exist in the wild and were not reintroduced.
+The Yellowstone bison herd roams the Greater Yellowstone Ecosystem, which contains Yellowstone National Park.
+The herd is the oldest and largest public bison herd in the United States, estimated in 2020 to comprise 4,800 bison.
+The bison are American bison of the plains bison subspecies.
+The Greater Yellowstone area may be the only location in the United States where free-ranging, wild bison were never extirpated, contrasted with other herds that are composed of bison that have been bred and reintroduced by humans.

 Name

 Bison are distantly related to the two "true buffalo", the Asian water buffalo and the African buffalo.
 "Bison" is a Greek word meaning ox-like animal, while "buffalo" originated with the French fur trappers who called these massive beasts bœufs, meaning ox or bullock.
 The term "buffalo", dates to 1635 in North American usage when the term was first recorded for the American mammal.
 It has a much longer history than the term bison, which was first recorded in 1774.
 The Bison is considered to be scientifically correct, as a result of standard usage the name "buffalo" is listed in many dictionaries as an acceptable name for American Buffalo or bison.